ALTI Q4 2025 Earnings Call Summary | Stock Taper

 5. Notable Q&A Insights

-- Discussion on the merger arbitrage strategy, which performed well in 2025, with expectations of continued M&A activity potentially benefiting this segment in 2026.
+• Questions regarding the merger arbitrage strategy revealed strong performance in 2025, with expectations for continued M&A activity potentially benefiting this segment.

-This summary encapsulates the key points from AlTi's Q4 2025 earnings call, highlighting financial performance, strategic direction, and areas of concern.
+This summary encapsulates the key points from AlTi's Q4 2025 earnings call, highlighting financial performance, strategic initiatives, outlook, and areas of concern.